Skip to content

-SimplePay has a built-in item to accommodate the special tax and reporting requirements related to employer loans.
+SimplePay has a built-in item with which to record employer loans.
 There are two steps you need to follow:

 Setting Up Loan Instalment